Reviewing your vehicle replacement strategy can help reduce overall fleet running costs

 There’s many reasons why you should consider a more flexible vehicle replacement cycle, focusing on the best performing but least costly makes and models for your operations.

 shortening or lengthening cycles as needed

-or even making use of short-term programs
+making use of short-term programs

 Here are some of the top things to consider, when it comes to pinpointing the best vehicle replacement policy for your fleet: